Wednesday, December 4, 2024

 The blade comes close to taking the number one spot with its grotesque special effects and cynical humor; however, it can’t quite be the best horror movie, since its scares are more action-packed than wholly terrifying.

-1. (2017)
+1. Get Out (2017)

-This win comes as a surprise to no one, but it's a win, nonetheless.
-Get Out, while being a 21st-century film, is seminal in its role of changing the of horror into a display that reflects horror in what we have become desensitized to: the mundane and the corrupt, prejudicial acts of everyday .
+This win comes as a surprise to no one, but it’s a win, nonetheless.
+Get Out, while being a 21st-century film, is seminal in its role of changing the genre of horror into a display that reflects horror in what we have become desensitized to: the mundane and the corrupt, prejudicial acts of everyday life.